jeromevde/MealPlanner/README.md

 TODO
+- txt -> readme for recipes with layout parsing
 - better nutrients popup layout
 - improve nutirients popup by updating nutrient data with DRV and category
 - only keep foundation foods in dataset